-At the 10.30 Sunday Service, we have a Sunday Club for children from 3/4 to 12 years, and a creche available for those under 3.
-With our team of Sunday Club leaders, we do activities connected with the readings for that Sunday, and often include a simple, fun craft or a song.
-We have previously used Spill the Beans material, and have just moved over to ROOTS.
+At the 10.30 Sunday Service, we have a Sunday Club for children from 3/4 upwards, and a creche available for those under 3.
+With our team of Sunday Club leaders, we do activities connected with the readings for that Sunday, and often include a simple, fun, craft or a song.
+We use ROOTS. as our basic material.
 Everyone welcome!

-If you would like to know more about our work with children and young people, contact Jennifer Stark, our Associate for Christian Education and Pastoral Care.
+If you would like to know more about our work with children and young people, contact the Minister (0131 447 1617) or email firstname.lastname@example.org

-All Age Nativity Service: on 10th December, our children and young people presented ‘An Unexpected Christmas’, based on the book by Simone Graham.
+All Age Nativity Service 2017: on 10th December, our children and young people presented ‘An Unexpected Christmas’, based on the book by Simone Graham.

 As God looks out over the earth, it’s evident that all is not well.
 How can s/he help the people that sometimes feel so far away?
 In conversation with the heavenly host of Smart Angels, Soldier Angels and Reading Angels, various plans are suggested, but what will God go for?